mohitpai/journey-optimizer.en/help/using/content-management/multilingual-manual.md

 ## Create a multilingual campaign {#create-multilingual-campaign}

+After setting up your multilingual content, you're ready to craft your campaign and customize the content for each of your selected locales.

-1. Begin by creating and configuring your campaign according to your requirements.
+1. Begin by creating and configuring your Email, SMS or Push notification campaign according to your requirements.
 [Learn more](../campaigns/create-campaign.md)

 1. Navigate to the **[!UICONTROL Actions]** menu, and select **[!UICONTROL Edit content]**.